NikhilGB/Tic-Tac-Toe-Ultimate/README.md

 3. Play as many times you want.
 4. No keeping track of score, as it has also been found to be detrimental to the player experience long run

+Play more to encorage the developer to add more features.

 Screen Grabs from the game

 ![MainMenu](https://github.com/user-attachments/assets/27085c03-ecd2-4f9f-8a9a-63a7ca529aa4)